mfranzke/loading-attribute-polyfill/README.md

 ## Credits

-Credits for the initial kickstarter / script to @Sora2455 for better expressing my ideas & concepts and support by @cbirdsong, @eklingen, @DaPo, @nextgenthemes, @diogoterremoto, @dracos, @Flimm, @TomS- and @vinyfc93.
+Credits for the initial kickstarter / script to @Sora2455 for better expressing my ideas & concepts and support by @cbirdsong, @eklingen, @DaPo, @nextgenthemes, @diogoterremoto, @dracos, @Flimm, @TomS-, @vinyfc93 and @JordanDysart.
 Thank you very much for that, highly appreciated !

 ## Tested with